Wild Cherry (TV series)

 Wild Cherry is a British television series created by Nicôle Lecky for BBC One.
 The series premiered on 15 November 2025.

 Production

-Produced by Firebird Pictures, Lecky's second television project was first teased by the BBC at the 2023 Edinburgh Television Festival in a slate of forthcoming dramas.
+Produced by Firebird Pictures, Nicôle Lecky's second television project—the first one being Mood, a 2022 musical drama television series aired on BBC Three and based on her 2018 one-woman play Superhoe—was first teased by the BBC at the 2023 Edinburgh Television Festival in a slate of forthcoming dramas.

 The series is directed by Toby MacDonald, with Elizabeth Kilgariff, Craig Holleworth and Lisa Walters as executive producers and Ado Yoshizaki Cassuto as producer.

 In October 2024, it was announced Eve Best and Carmen Ejogo would star as Juliet and Lorna respectively alongside Amelia May and Imogen Faires as their daughters.
 Lecky herself and Sophie Winkleman would feature.
 Also joining the cast were Daniel Lapaine, Hayat Kamille, Isabelle Allen, James Murray, Jason York, Katarina Čas, Nathaniel Martello-White, Sonita Henry, Tara Webb, Will Bagnall and Hugh Quarshie.

 Principal photography took place in Surrey.

 Release

 The BBC revealed first look images in February 2025.